msjahid/install/README.md

 $ jupytext --to notebook data.py
 $ jupyter-notebook data.ipynb
 ```
-After selecting the kernel then you can use it above nbterm ways.
+After selecting the kernel in the Jupter Notebook press Ctrl + S which means save then you can use it above nbterm ways.

 ## Desktop Entry Anaconda, Jupyter, Spyder
 Anaconda-Navigator